Choosing a Putter?

 Putters are weighted differently to suit different types of stroke.
 If you have

-95% of tour pros), then you should be choosing a putter which is
+a pronounced arc, open-square-closed stroke - like Tiger Woods or Phil Mickleson - then you should be choosing a putter which is

 You can see what is meant by face balanced and toe weighted in the picture

 above.
 Imagine you had the putter balanced on your palm - or on a table as in

 the picture.
 If the face points up to the sky, parallel to the horizon, then

 .
 If the toe settles lower than the rest of the

 putter then it's a toe-balanced

 of toe-hang.
 Most people describe the amount of toe hang by reference to a clock

 face.
 For example, the putter on the left in the picture hangs vertically, so